wmww/BattleshipTwitter/readme.md

-# BattleshipTwitter (bst)

-__You are not required to fully understand these rules in order to play.__ Gameplay is not automated and the host will explain things as you go.
+__You are not required to fully understand these rules in order to play.__ Hosting duties are not automated (so exact syntax is not required).
 Feel free to read this whole doc now, or just consult it when needed.

 ## Overview
 These are the rules for a turn-based game inspired by Battleship and optimized to be played on Twitter.
 The game can have many players and is played over a period of hours or days.
 All players are on a single shared board.